-She contemplates the seven sorrows of her life, represented by the seven swords piercing her heart.
+The Sorrowful Mother contemplates the seven sorrows of her life, represented by the seven swords piercing her heart.

 THESE STATIONS OF THE CROSS paintings show the process of conversion as Jesus was put to the test and tormented.
 His persecutors came to understand who he was.